Skip to main content

 Master of Public Administration

-Our mission is to develop principled and skilled public service professionals who fulfill leadership roles within governmental and nonprofit organizations.
+In the Master of Public Administration (MPA) program at NC State University, our mission is to develop principled and skilled public service professionals who fulfill leadership roles within governmental and nonprofit organizations.

 Program Overview